isc-smalik/Teams-ChatBot/README.md

 The only useful code(file) here are - welcome/welcome_user_bot.py
                                     - app.py
                                     - config.py,
-\nThe welcome/welcome_user_bot.py is the code for the behaviour of the bot
-\nThe app.py is the main python file that needs to be run
-\nThe config.py is used to config the client id and secret of Microsoft Azure bot service
+(The welcome/welcome_user_bot.py is the code for the behaviour of the bot, The app.py is the main python file that needs to be run, The config.py is used to config the client id and secret of Microsoft Azure bot service)

 ## Prerequisites